Independent Publisher Book Awards

-The Independent Publisher Book Awards, also styled the IPPY Awards, are a set of annual book awards for independently published titles.
+The Independent Publisher Book Awards, also styled as the IPPY Awards, are a set of annual literary awards for independently published books.
 They are the longest-running unaffiliated contest open exclusively to independent presses.
 The IPPY Awards are open to authors and publishers worldwide who produce books written in English and intended for the North American market.
-According to the IPPY website, the awards "reward those who exhibit the courage, innovation, and creativity to bring about change in the world of publishing."
+According to the IPPY website, the awards 'reward those who exhibit the courage, innovation, and creativity to bring about change in the world of publishing.'

 History

 The IPPY Awards were founded in 1996 by the Small Press publishing magazine.
 In 1998, Small Press became the Independent Publisher magazine, but continued to run the annual IPPY Awards.
-The IPPY's mission statement claims that the awards are intended to "recognize the deserving but often unsung titles published by independent authors and publishers, and bring them to the attention of booksellers, buyers, librarians, and book lovers around the world."
-The IPPY criteria for an "independent" publication mandates that all entries must be from publications that are either 1) independently owned and operated, 2) operated by a foundation or university, or 3) long-time independents that became incorporated but operate autonomously and publish fewer than 50 titles a year.
+The IPPY's mission statement claims the awards are intended to 'recognise the deserving but often unsung titles published by independent authors and publishers, and bring them to the attention of booksellers, buyers, librarians, and book lovers around the world.'
+The IPPY criteria for an 'independent' publication mandates that all entries must be from publications that are either 1) independently owned and operated, 2) operated by a foundation or university, or 3) long-time independents that became incorporated but operate autonomously and publish fewer than 50 titles a year.

 The first IPPY awards received 325 entries and awarded 90 gold, silver, and bronze medals.
 In 2020, over 3,000 books were entered into the IPPYs, and 422 medals were awarded.
 In 25 years, IPPY entry categories have expanded from the 28 available in 1996 to more than a hundred options in 2020, including separate categories for specific genres, regions, and E-books.

 Entry and prize consideration

-Entry is chargeable.
-In 2020, the entry fee was $85.
+In 2020, the entry fee for the IPPY Awards was $85.
 Entry discounts for regional and E-book categories are often available.
-For the 25th anniversary IPPY Awards in 2021, a $25 off discount was available for early submissions.
+For the 25th anniversary IPPY Awards in 2021, a $25 discount was available for early submissions.

 Entries are judged based on first impression, design, originality, use of language, message delivery, and relevance.
 IPPY medalists receive certificates, medals, and book sticker seals.
 They also have the option to purchase additional merchandise, including plaques, electronic images, and additional medals and seals.

 About 2,400 publishers throughout the English-speaking world participate in the awards each year.
 In 2017 the contest drew over 5,000 entries, and medals were awarded to authors and publishers from 43 U.S. states, seven Canadian provinces and 15 countries.
 In 2020, medals were awarded to authors and publishers from all 50 U.S. states, 10 Canadian provinces, and 61 countries.

 Outstanding Book of the Year

 In 2010, the IPPYs introduced additional "Outstanding Book of the Year" awards.
 Every IPPY submission is considered for an Outstanding Book award, regardless of category.
-The outstanding medalists are chosen for exemplifying "daring spirit" with a book that is "the most heartfelt, unique, outspoken and experimental among all entries."
-In 2020, there were eleven Outstanding Books in eight categories:
+The outstanding medalists are chosen for exemplifying 'daring spirit' with a book that is 'the most heartfelt, unique, outspoken and experimental among all entries.'
+In 2020, there were 11 Outstanding Books in eight categories: